plone/training/docs/react/routes.md

 ## Routing

-In this chapter we will add routing so we can navigate to a specific FAQ item.
+In this chapter we will add routing so that we can navigate to a specific FAQ item.
-First we will install {file}`react-router-dom`:
+First we will install `react-router-dom`:

 ```shell
 yarn add react-router-dom
 ```

 Next we will define the routes we want to use.
-We will use the {file}`BrowserRouter` to define our routes.
+We will use `BrowserRouter` to define our routes.
-We will have a view at the root and a view at {file}`/faq/1` where '1' is the index of the FAQ item.
+We will have a view at the root, and a view at `/faq/1`, where `1` is the index of the FAQ item.
-Our new `App.js` will look like this:
+Our new {file}`App.js` will look like this:

 ```{code-block} jsx
 :emphasize-lines: 3,7,17-22